elasticpath/react-pwa-reference-storefront/documentation/installing.md

 Installing and Running
 ====================

-To get started using the REACT Reference Storefront, select the how you want to install your instance, either locally or remotely.
+To get started using the REACT Reference Storefront, select the how to install your instance, either locally or remotely.
 The prerequisites are the same for both local and remote instances.

 ### Prerequisites

-The REACT Reference Storefront requires the following applications before you can install the instance:
+The REACT Reference Storefront requires the following applications before you can run the instance:

 <ul>
 <li><a href="http://git-scm.com/downloads" target="_blank">GIT Client <img src="{{ site.baseurl }}/documentation/img/extlink.png" /></a></li>